Published on : 06 Mar 2016

 The court considered the interpretation and application of Law 13 and held as under:-

-Failure (or; refusal) by developer to register the units in accordance with principles set out in Law 13 shall be violation of obligations imposed on developer under Law 13and the courts shall in such event treat unregistered contracts as void.
+- Failure (or; refusal) by the developer to register the units in accordance with principles set out in Law 13 shall be the violation of obligations imposed on developer under Law 13and the courts shall in such event treat unregistered contracts as void.

 Dubai Court of Cassation in Case 33 of 2009 decided on 17 January 2010 has echoed the above decision and held as under: